-Today is Dave Buhler’s 54th birthday.
-Ironically, like Dick Cantwell, whose birthday was yesterday, Dave is also a co-owner of Elysian Brewing in Seattle, Washington.
+Today is Dave Buhler’s 66th birthday.
+Interestingly, like Dick Cantwell, whose birthday was yesterday, Dave was also a co-founder of Elysian Brewing in Seattle, Washington.
 Join me in wishing Dave a very happy birthday.

 Dave and Celebrator publisher Tom Dalldorf (at right).
 Neither Tom or I could identify the fellow in the middle, sorry about that.
 Can anybody help me out and tell me who that is?